The purpose of teaching social studies in middle and high school (grades 5-12) is three-fold:

 Social studies education is an interdisciplinary major involving seven disciplines: economics, education, history, geography, political science, psychology, and sociology/anthropology.
 It is a necessary component for a license to teach social studies in middle school and high school.

 The field of social studies education demands reflective practitioners with a broad foundation in the liberal arts and specific knowledge in each of the seven disciplines.
 The social studies education major equips students with this core content knowledge while also providing multiple opportunities for critical thinking about the various ways we construct knowledge and communicate the human experience.
-Students may consider a double major with one of the seven disciplines or combine the major with a concentration in racial and ethnic studies or other interdisciplinary concentration.
+Students may consider a double major with one of the six disciplines listed above (a major in geography is no longer offered by St. Olaf) or combine the major with a concentration in racial and ethnic studies or other interdisciplinary concentration.
 Students may graduate with a social studies education major without completing requirements leading to a license to teach (see additional requirements on the Requirements tab).

 Special Programs